kashafh/kashafh.github.io/README.md

 - Blog Page: A landing page that showcases featured blog posts and provides links to individual blog pages.
 - About Page: A page that provides information about the website and its purpose.
 - Articles Page: A page where you can find articles written by the website owner.
-- Poems Page: A page where you can find poems written by the website owner.
 - Contact Page: A contact form for users to get in touch with the website owner.
 - Individual Blog Pages: Separate pages for each blog post, including relevant information such as headings, images, author names and upload dates.
 - Search Functionality: A search option to find specific blogs based on keywords.